JPIAMRCOINCIDE/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 ## Building a super alignment tree

 A phylogenetic tree from a single gene may be less informative because it does not contain enough information.
 One solution is to build a tree from a set of concatenated core genes.
 This is a fairly difficult exercise so this will be done step-by-step.
+An alternative is to have this done by Roary using the "-e -n" option, where it will use all core genes determined automatically.
+This takes a lot of time and may not be feasible when you are following this course instructor-led.

 ## Extracting sequences of ribosomal proteins